Lab 06 — Layout 2/2

 Un-Routed Net Constraint A net associated with multiple footprint pads is unconnected (an airwire still exists) Route a trace or copper pour between to connect the pads and complete the net

-Modified Polygon A polygon or copper pour was previously poured but changes to the board have occured that require repouring Repour the polygon or copper pour
+Modified Polygon A polygon or copper pour was previously poured but changes to the board have occurred that require repouring Repour the polygon or copper pour

 Width Constraint PCB feature (typically a trace) is in violation of width rules Adjust the width of the PCB feature to be in compliance with the width rules